 This article is on How to Write a Resignation Letter [Detailed Stepwise Guide with Format, Sample, Tips, Do’s and Dont’s and FAQs]

-So you have decided to quit your current job, maybe because you just got your dream opportunity, a better job, a higher position or maybe a more favourable work culture.
-You are all set for living a differently pictured future, you just started imagining of.
-Then comes the toughest part – the resignation.
+So you have decided to quit your current job, maybe because you just got your dream opportunity, a better job, a higher position, or maybe a more favorable work culture.
+You are all set to live a differently pictured future; you just started imagining it.
+Then comes the toughest part—the resignation.
 Yikes!

-A responsible and properly structured resignation letter may make the quitting easier, smooth and end it on a positive note.
+A responsible and properly structured resignation letter may make the quitting process easier and smoother and end it on a positive note.
 On the other hand, an irresponsibly written and delivered resignation letter can do the exact opposite.

 What is the Resignation Letter?